RoboticoRobotico

 Investors

-Track Rainbow Robotics's market capitalization over time.
+Rainbow Robotics's market price over time.

-History
+Rainbow Robotics History

 The defining moment came in June 2015 when DRC-HUBO won the $2 million first prize at the DARPA Robotics Challenge Finals.
 Rainbow went public on KOSDAQ on February 3, 2021, raising 26.5 billion won.